antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ### Introduction to the Nunes data

 It is good common scientific practice to validate and check your analysis in other resources.
 We already have seen that the Molecular signature classification (CMS) are nicely clustered in the previous datasets.
-Let's start to check whether this is also the case for the Nunes RNA seq dataset.
+Let's check whether this is also the case for the Nunes RNA seq dataset.

 * Select on the mainpage **Sample Maps (UMAP/tSNE)**.
-* Click on **Tumor Colon - Nunes - 1063 - tpm - ensh38e98** to read the **Summary** of the dataset in the information panel under the grid and then **Select** the dataset.
+* Find and click on the UMAP embedding of **Tumor Colon - Nunes - 1063 - tpm - ensh38e98** to read the **Summary** of the dataset in the information panel under the grid and then **Select** the dataset.
 * Use *Color mode* again to overlay the plot with **Color by a Track** and **cms_tumour (5cat)**.
 * If you want, you can check multiple (or _all_) versions

-Again the CMS clusters clearly separate this set into 4 clusters, confirming our previous conclusion that CMS subtypes have unique gene expression patterns, indicating that they might refer to biologically different subtypes.
+Again the CMS clusters clearly separate this set into 4 clusters, confirming our previous conclusion that CMS subtypes have unique gene expression patterns.
+This indicates that they might refer to biologically different subtypes.

-* Going back to the main page of R2 the **Nunes set** should still be selected.
+* Going back to the main page of R2, make sure that the **Nunes 1063** dataset is selected in box 2.
 * Also check in the **Cohort Overview** the annotation to glance over the kind of annotation that is provided.
 Think for yourself what kind of questions you could explore with the annotated data at hand.

 ------